FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 However, every situation is different.
 You know your data and risk factors, so please learn these best practices and then apply them using judgement.
 A bank shouldn't follow the same security practices as a 'todo' SaaS application; take your needs into account when implementing these recommendations.

 One additional note regarding the security of JWTs is that they are similar in many respects to other signed data, such as SAML assertions.
-While JWTs are often stored in a wider range of locations than SAML tokens are, it is always recommended that you protect any signed tokens with the a high degree of diligence.
+While JWTs are often stored in a wider range of locations than SAML tokens are, it is always recommended that you carefully protect any signed tokens.

 ## Definitions